What You Need to Know When You Install a Standby Generator I recently had a...

 If you notice your windows starting to fog and form condensation, there could be a number of reasons.
 It may be an excess of humidity, faulty windows or poor ventilation.
 You need to investigate this because weeping windows can lead to mold and can compromise the structure of the window.

-You can buy a hydrometer to check the humidity levels throughout your home.
+You can buy a hygrometer to check the humidity levels throughout your home.
 If the humidity levels are high in different areas of your home, you can buy a portable dehumidifier.
 Or call an HVAC professional to install a furnace integrated dehumidifier.
 Your home should have a humidity level between 40 and 60%

 CHECK FOR PEST INTRUSION